faultylee/ngip/REVIEW.md

 Throughout this project, I've learn a lot about AWS Infrastructure, Jenkins and infrastructure provisioning using Terraform.
 Both Jenkins and Terraform are new to me but I could say now I can use them comfortably.

-Below are the area I yet to grasp them fully.
+Below are the area I've yet to grasp them fully.
 I'll require trial and error to get things right.
 I'll need to spend more time to gain a deeper understanding before I can use them effectively.

 - Chef
 - API Gateway